ACADEMIC SERVICE

 Research Project: "Does Metaphor Help Us Understand What A Child's Emotional World Of Parental Mental Illness Through Art?: A Case Study Of Non-Directive Sessions With A Young Carer"

-Explored how young children aged five who were primary carers to parents battling mental illness communicate their emotional experiences through artistic expression.
-The case study involved non-directive counselling sessions and used interpretative analysis of metaphors and symbolic representations present in the child's artwork to gain further insights into how children internalise and process the complexities of their caregiving roles and how this impacts their emotional landscape of parental mental health challenges on their lived realities.
+Explored how child clients aged five who were primary carers to parents battling mental illness communicated their emotional experiences through artistic expression.
+The case study involved non-directive counselling sessions and employed interpretative analysis of metaphors and symbolic representations present in the child's artwork to gain further insights into how children internalise and process the complexities of their caregiving roles and how this impacts their emotional landscape in relation to parental mental health challenges and their lived realities.

 Sep 2009 – JUNE 2012